willingc/willing-consulting-2022/docs/blog/posts/2015/2015-03-18-mentor-music-and-motivation.md

 ---
-title: "Mentors, music, and motivation"
-slug: mentors-music-and-motivation
 date: 2015-03-18
-author: Carol Willing
-type: post
+authors: willingc
 tags:
   - communication
   - community
   - JoAnne Yates
   - mentoring
   - music
   - writespeakcode
   - education
   - learn
 ---

+# Mentors, music, and motivation

 As I get ready to attend the [Write/Speak/Code](http://www.writespeakcode.com/) conference, I'm doing more reflecting on the past few months than packing for the trip.
 While